alexandrutomescu/MixedPerfectPhylogeny/README.md

 ![Output tree](https://github.com/alexandrutomescu/MixedPhylogeny/blob/master/example/matrix_alg1.out.csv.png)

 # 3. Installation

 If you use Linux, just type:

 	make

 Our implementation needs the free (Lemon library)[http://lemon.cs.elte.hu/trac/lemon].
 We provide a pre-compiled version for Linux in the directory **lemon_binaries_linux**.
 If you use a different system, or this doesn't work for you, install Lemon as described in its manual, and modify our **makefile** to point to your installation of Lemon.

+# 4. Running

+If you want to run the first algorithm (the exact one for the polynomially solvable instances), run e.g.:

+	./mixedphylogeny -i example/matrix_alg1.csv -o example/matrix_alg1.out.csv

+If your input matrix does not belong to the polynomially-solvable case, then the implementation will tell you so.
+In that case, you can run our second, heuristic, algorithm, by adding the parameter **--heuristic**, e.g.:

+	./mixedphylogeny -i example/matrix_alg2.csv -o example/matrix_alg2.out.csv --heuristic